statico/statico.github.io/_posts/2012-02-20-webgl-glge-game-part-2.md

 modes: menu mode, play mode, score mode

+menu and score mores are "demo" modes -- stuff is happening but no user input needed. turned out to be an important choice because it demonstrates how to play the game before they play -- no tutorial needed.

 smarter system would be to create and destroy scenes by defining transitions between modes. ex: score->play or menu->play means resetting the game, but play->menu does nothing.

 controller has its own game loop. probably not a good idea, but meh.